-- 1505.01 Density.
+- Density.
 The maximum density of an Open Space Development shall be the same as for a conventional development in the Residential-Agricultural District.
-An Open Space Development shall have no more lots than can be created using conventional development on the same land. - 1505.02 Frontage.
+An Open Space Development shall have no more lots than can be created using conventional development on the same land. - I505.02 Frontage.
 80 feet minimum per lot. - 1505.03 Setbacks.
-15 foot setback from the front, rear, and side per lot, measured from the property lines. - Site Perimeter Buffer.
+15-foot setback from the front, rear, and side per lot, measured from the property lines. - 1505.04 Site Perimeter Buffer.
 Each development must be situated within a permanently protected undeveloped site perimeter buffer, where no structure shall be built, identified on the site plan, not less than 50 feet wide or a value as deemed necessary by the Planning Board on all boundaries of the original parcel except for access to connecting roads, which, unless it is already wooded and satisfactory to the Planning Board, must be planted and landscaped so as to provide a visual barrier between the development and adjacent properties.
 The Planning Board may require additional buffer width where unique circumstances of an abutting use or property warrant.
-The site perimeter buffer shall not count towards the required minimum protected open space. - 1505.05 Lot Size.
-Each building lot shall have a minimum of 1 acre, excluding wetlands.
+The site perimeter buffer shall not count towards the required minimum protected open space. - Lot Size.
+Each building lot shall have a minimum of 44,000 square feet excluding wetlands, water bodies, and land in the 100-year floodplain.
 Only one dwelling unit shall be permitted per individual building lot, except as provided in Section 2000.00, Accessory Dwelling Units.
 A two-family structure shall require two times the minimum land area. - 1505.06 Development Tract Size.
 An Open Space Development tract shall have a minimum of 20 acres.